 Piet Hein discovered that if you combine up to four dice to form ‘concave’ shapes, you can only make seven different shapes.
-A concave piece has at least one inside corner.
+A concave piece consists of at least one inside corner.

 If you add up the number of dice in the seven pieces, it totals 27 dice.
-What is interesting is that these seven pieces can be combined exactly to form a large 3 x 3 x 3 cube.
+The interesting aspect is that these seven pieces can be combined exactly to form a large 3 x 3 x 3 cube.